Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

    ![The Select Subscriptions dialog box][A07]

 ## Next steps
-For more information about the Azure Toolkits for Java IDEs, see the following links:

-* [Azure Toolkit for Eclipse]
-  * [What's new in the Azure Toolkit for Eclipse]
-  * [Installing the Azure Toolkit for Eclipse]
-  * [Sign-in instructions for the Azure Toolkit for Eclipse]
-  * [Create a Hello World web app for Azure in Eclipse]
-* [Azure Toolkit for IntelliJ]
-  * [What's new in the Azure Toolkit for IntelliJ]
-  * [Installing the Azure Toolkit for IntelliJ]
-  * *Sign-in instructions for the Azure Toolkit for IntelliJ* (this article)
-  * [Create a Hello World web app for Azure in IntelliJ]

 For more information about using Azure with Java, see the [Azure Java Developer Center] and the [Java Tools for Visual Studio Team Services].